open-cogsci/osdoc/include/api/canvas.md

 individually, without having to redraw the entire `Canvas`.

-For example, the following will first add a red `Line` element to a `Canvas` and show it, and then change the color of the line to green and show it again.
-The name of the element (`my_line`) is used to refer to the element later on to change it.
+For example, the following will first add a red `Line` element to a `Canvas` and show it, then change the color of the line to green and show it again, and then finally delete the line and show the canvas again (which is now blank_.
+The name of the element (`my_line`) is used to refer to the element for all the operations.

 ~~~ .python
 my_canvas = Canvas()